Skip to main content

 Do I need to report airdrops I haven't sold?

-If the airdrop is classified as income, yes — you must report the income in the tax year you received it, even if you have not sold the tokens.
+If the airdrop is classified as income, yes: you must report the income in the tax year you received it, even if you have not sold the tokens.
 Income is taxed on receipt, not on disposal.

 If the airdrop is not income (truly unsolicited), you only need to report it when you dispose of the tokens.
 Until then, there is no tax event.
+A UK crypto tax calculator will value the airdrop in GBP on the receipt date and carry that cost basis into your Section 104 pool automatically.

 For the full checklist of what needs to be reported and when, see do I need to report crypto to HMRC?